 We had wanted to do the Beaver Hike all summer, but you have to go right at dusk when the Beaver’s wake up, and it was hard for us to find a day when the three of us are all free.
 Normally Alicia and I just hike by ourselves, but this time, we would be hiking out of the forest at night and just in case of mountain lion attacks, we figured strength in numbers.
-Let me just say, I’ve lived in the mountains for twenty five years and never seen a cougar, but just because I don’t see them, doesn’t mean they don’t see me.
-A cougar was just spotted in Lower Rowco, my parents neighborhood of Running Springs last week.
-Yes they are out there.
-Last year, when Alicia and Johnny did this hike, they we’re hiking back to the car at night and heard a tremendous, thunderous roar (Then they ran) They still don’t know what the noise was, bear or cougar.
+Let me just say, I’ve lived in the mountains for twenty-five years and never seen a cougar, but just because I don’t see them, doesn’t mean they don’t see me.
+A cougar was just spotted in Lower Rowco, my parent’s neighborhood of Running Springs last week.
+Yes, they are out there.
+Last year, when Alicia and Johnnie did this hike, they were hiking back to the car at night and heard a tremendous, thunderous roar (Then they ran) They still don’t know what the noise was, bear or cougar.
 Let me tell you, all that marathon training they do came in handy that day!

-To get to Holcomb Creek, where we would attempt to stalk some beaver’s, you first have to drive to Big Bear.
+To get to Holcomb Creek, where we would attempt to stalk some beaver’s, you first have to drive to Big Bear Lake.
 From there you go to the Fawnskin side of the lake and make a left at Rim of the World Drive.
 You follow this road for about six miles and it eventually turns to a graded dirt road.
-Of course that is six miles at twenty miles an hour when you are in a car, but its nice that this road is maintained enough that a car can get you there.
+Of course, that is six miles at twenty miles an hour when you are in a car, but it’s nice that this road is maintained enough that a car can get you there.
 The last time I had roared down this road in my old pick up truck, was about ten years ago, in my old beast Emmy Lou.
-I had a great time splashing through the spring time mud and snow in my little two wheel drive Dodge truck.
+I had a great time splashing through the springtime mud and snow in my little two-wheel-drive Dodge truck.
 Since then, this part of the forest had been ravaged by wildfire in 2007.
 Parts of the forest still have huge pines on both sides of the road, creating a canopy of trees and that amazing alpine scent, then suddenly everything in the canyon is dead and burnt.
 It is so very, very devastating.
-This fire tore through quit a few years ago, and the plants are finally starting to regrow.
-There are more wild flowers now, as there is more sun without all the tall pines creating shade.
+This fire tore through quite a few years ago, and the plants are finally starting to regrow.
+There are more wildflowers now, as there is more sun without all the tall pines creating shade.
 The fire destroyed part of Camp Whittle, the little youth camp you pass on the drive, but I guess the camp has reopened since then.
-The road winds through the burnt forest, and just as you reach Hanna Flats Camp Ground you can see some of the forest remained untouched from the Butler 2 Fire.
-The Camp Ground looks tranquil, and quite empty actually, but it is early fall.
-These couple of camp grounds are the reason this road is so well maintained.
+The road winds through the burnt forest, and just as you reach Hanna Flats Campground you can see some of the forests remained untouched from the Butler 2 Fire.
+The campground looks tranquil, and quite empty actually, but it is early fall.
+These couple of campgrounds are the reason this road is so well maintained.

-Alicia and Johnny were amazed how high the water was compared to last year and we had high hopes to see some Beavers hard at work.
+Alicia and Johnnie were amazed at how high the water was compared to last year and we had high hopes to see some Beavers hard at work.
 The hike took us through fields of yellow Rabbit Bush, prickly poppies, and wild rose bushes.
-This part of the forest was not very burnt and there were tall pine trees every where, the sun setting against the back drop of pine needles.
-The hike on the Pacific Crest Trail was pretty easy, no switch backs, and we did the two mile hike fairly quickly.
+This part of the forest was not very burnt and there were tall pine trees everywhere, the sun setting against the backdrop of pine needles.
+The hike on the Pacific Crest Trail was pretty easy, with no switchbacks, and we did the two-mile hike fairly quickly.
 We had left my house early, as we did not know if the gate would be locked past Hanna Flats, and that would have added an extra four miles round trip to our hike.
-Luckily the gate was open and we cruised right through and got to start our hike with quite a bit of day light still left.
-As we hiked along, we saw a Cooper Hawk fly over head and perch in a near by pine.
+Luckily the gate was open and we cruised right through and got to start our hike with quite a bit of daylight still left.
+As we hiked along, we saw a Cooper Hawk fly overhead and perch in a nearby pine.

 We finally had to give up on sighting any beaver’s.
-It was getting darker by the minute, and even though we had flash lights, we wanted to make it back to the car before it got to dark.
-On the hike back we saw two more Cooper Hawks, and I got a few pictures of them in the pine trees over looking the creek.
+It was getting darker by the minute, and even though we had flashlights, we wanted to make it back to the car before it got too dark.
+On the hike back we saw two more Cooper Hawks, and I got a few pictures of them in the pine trees overlooking the creek.